siva20021590/todoapp/README.md

 # todoapp
-Build a to do app using locan storage
+Build a to do app using local storage